tireddy2/authenticating-network/draft-wing-authenticating-network.md

 included as part of the SSID.
 Thus the only safe SSID name provides no information to assist social engineering attacks such as a customer number (customer-123.example.net), assuming the customer number can safely be disclosed to neighbors.
+However, the above attack may not be applicable for Wi-Fi hotspots (e.g, 123-Main-Street.cofeeshop.com).

 # Common WiFi Names